sebastiantoh/tp/docs/DeveloperGuide.md

 ![The different outcomes of the program that can occur from the `tag add <args>` Command](images/TagAddActivityDiagram.png)

+*Fig. 12 - The different outcomes of the program that can occur from the `tag add <args>` Command*

 ##### Data Retrieval

 The following sequence diagram shows how the retrieval of contacts (or sales) with tags work.

 ![TagFindSequenceDiagram](images/TagFindSequenceDiagram.png)

+*Fig. 13 - Sequence diagram illustrating the retrieval of contacts (or sales)*

 The below activity diagram shows the overall process of executing `tag find <args>`.

 ![TagFindActivityDiagram](images/TagFindActivityDiagram.png)

+*Fig. 14 - Activity diagram illustrating the process of executing `tag find <args>`*

 #### Modelling `Tag`s

 Tags are modelled according to the class diagram below.

 ![Class diagram used to model tags](images/TagClassDiagram.png)

+*Fig. 15 - Class diagram used to model tags*

 We enforce an association between `Sale` and `Tag` to aid data analytics in the `sale breakdown` command.